aeither/bebop/INFO.md

 Use Docker Image `pgvector/pgvector:pg17` and add `POSTGRES_URL` to .env Assign Port and add rule to firewall

+## Deploy

+In `docker-compose.yaml` change Port and expose it to firewall

 ## Project folder name can't contain space

 node-hid issue when running `pnpm install`